 There are about a dozen types of epilepsy, and the type you have plays a role in which kind of seizure you may have.

-There are two main types of seizures:
+There are two major types of seizures:

 Focal seizures: These start in a particular part of your brain, and their names are based on the part where they happen.
-They can cause both physical and emotional effects and make you feel, see, or hear things that aren’t there.
+They can cause physical and emotional effects and make you feel, see, or hear things that aren’t there.
 About 60% of people with epilepsy have this type of seizure, which is sometimes called a partial seizure.
 Sometimes, the symptoms of a focal seizure can be mistaken for signs of mental illness or another kind of nerve disorder.

 Generalized seizures: These happen when nerve cells on both sides of your brain misfire.
 They can make you have muscle spasms, black out, or fall.

 Seizures aren’t always an either-or thing: Some people have seizures that start as one kind, then become another.
-And it’s not easy to classify some of them: These are called unknown-onset seizures, and they can cause both sensory and physical symptoms.
+And it’s not easy to classify some of them: These are called unknown-onset seizures, and they can cause sensory and physical symptoms.

-There are six types:
+There are six kinds of generalized seizures: